 Rosacea is a common skin problem.
-Most people know it as redness that begins on the neck and cheeks, then tends to spread to the forehead and chin.
+Most people know it as redness that begins on the neck and cheeks and then tends to spread to the forehead and chin.
 Some people even get rosacea on their ears, eyes, chest, and back.
-If left untreated, the redness can lead to visible and irritated blood vessels, acne like breakouts, and a thickening of the nose, cheeks and/or eyes.
+If left untreated, the redness can lead to visible and irritated blood vessels, acne like breakouts, and a thickening of the nose, cheeks, and/or eyes.

 People with rosacea have very sensitive skin.
 Therefore, at times their skin may sting and burn without cause.
 The skin may look bumpy with enlarged pores and feel very oily.
 Ocular rosacea can cause the eyes to become watery, bloodshot, sensitive to sunlight, and dry.
 It can also affect vision.
 For ocular rosacea, an ophthalmologist should be seen.

 Rosacea can affect your quality of life.
-If left untreated, many rosacea patients feel like that they cannot be social due to their insecurity and lack of confidence in their appearance.
-During flares, many patients will miss work, school, or other activities as a result.
+If left untreated, many rosacea patients feel that they cannot be social due to their insecurity and lack of confidence in their appearance.
+Many patients will even miss work, school, or other activities during a flare-up.

 Who gets rosacea?

 Many times rosacea can run in families and appear as we get older.
 The first onset will usually be between 30 and 50 years of age.
 It is most common for patients that have fair-skin with blonde hair and blue eyes.
 Many are Celtic with Scandinavian ancestry.
 In addition, studies suggest that a common G.I. bug, H. Pylori and a skin mite, demodex may play a role.